Tinana52/ECE3140-sp2023/README.md

 ### Project Description

-We plan to create a game based off the toy Bop-it.
-We can write code to display different commands to the user such as press button x, touch the sensor, step forwards, step backwards, step left, and step right.
-The more commands a user executes successfully the faster the commands will come.
-When they mess one up the game ends.
+We will implement a memory/reflex game on the board using the green and red LED and two of the buttons on the board.
+During the game, we will randomly generate a sequence of red and green blinks which the player has to match (pressing one button in response to the green LED, and another for the red).
+The game will verify if the player presses the correct button within a critical time window.
+The sequence of blinks speeds up as the game goes on, becoming more and more difficult.
+The game ends when the player presses an incorrect button (not matching the sequence that was displayed) or fails to press the correct button in time.
 ### Technical Approach

-We plan to use almost all the peripherals on the board.
-We want to use the compass, gyroscope, buttons, and the capacitive touch slider.
-As far as software features we don't need any major ones.
-The coding part will not be too complicated because all we need to do is display commands and continue to provide new ones within the game logic.
+We are planning to use our FRDM-KL46Z board to display the sequence of blinks and to take in user input through the buttons.
+SW1 and SW3 are located on opposite sides of the board, so this will be suitable for our purposes.
+We will not need to use any other peripherals.
+In terms of software, the code to generate the random sequence of blinks and validate the user input will require a simple Python program, and we will need to write C code using interrupts to respond to user presses of the buttons.
 ## Your page
-You can access your place holder page on [https://pages.github.coecis.cornell.edu/ece3140-sp2023/cmm478-ezj4-mp925/](https://pages.github.coecis.cornell.edu/ece3140-sp2023/cmm478-ezj4-mp925/).
+You can access your place holder page on [https://pages.github.coecis.cornell.edu/ece3140-sp2023/cqs2-dyc33-gh386/](https://pages.github.coecis.cornell.edu/ece3140-sp2023/cqs2-dyc33-gh386/).

 You edit you page in the gh-page branch of this repo.